jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 one at a time inside our controller, and pass the result as a view parameter to the list view.

 Let's tackle the view assembly first.
+You won't be able to properly test the changes until mentioned, as they are inter-related.

 Copy `views/by_category.php` to `views\itemlist.php'.
 It is a good starting point.